I first started watching the Naruto anime about ten years ago, when it was airing the middle of the Chuunin Exam Arc.

 Check out the soundtracks for both Naruto and Naruto Shippuden to hear just how different they are.
 It's like they were composed by two different people—which they were—and they rarely shared the same style, tone, or even the same set of instruments.

 All of that is totally fine.
 It's just jarring when you binge-watch Naruto and Naruto Shippuden right after one another.
 The differences are stark and readily apparent.

 With this melancholy track from Naruto Shippuden:

 It's orchestral, it's complex, and it's deeply moving.
 Truly one of the best anime soundtracks ever produced, if you ask me.
 By comparison, the original Naruto's music is simplistic and flat, even if it is fun and memorable.

 Winner: Naruto Shippuden

-Generally speaking, both Naruto and Naruto Shippuden have average animation quality when compared to the entire availability of anime out there.
-After all, it’s difficult to create a consistently great look when you're forced to pump out an episode every week in perpetuity.
-It’s a lot easier when you have a finite number of episodes to complete before everything airs.
+Generally speaking, both Naruto and Naruto Shippuden have average animation quality compared to the entire availability of anime out there.
+It's difficult to create a consistently great look when you're pumping out an episode every week for years.

-The art direction, framing and composition, and animation consistency was just better in Naruto, with more attention given to how things appear on camera and how that affects the viewer's reception of what's happening in a scene.
+The art direction, framing and composition, and animation consistency was just better in Naruto, with more attention given to how things appear on camera and how that affects the viewer's perception of what's happening in a scene.

-Plus, Naruto had two of the best animated fight scenes in the entire series: the first being Orochimaru's reveal in the Forest of Death, and the fight between Naruto and Sasuke at the Valley of the End.
+Naruto had two of the best animated fight scenes in the entire series: the first being Orochimaru's reveal in the Forest of Death, and the fight between Naruto and Sasuke at the Valley of the End.

-For me, my impression of Naruto Shippuden is tainted because it felt like the story and characters fumbled toward the end, whereas I will always remember Naruto fondly because it executed everything well.
+My impression of Naruto Shippuden is tainted because it felt like the story and characters fumbled toward the end, whereas I will always remember Naruto fondly because it executed everything well.
 For me, Naruto is the better series overall.